1

 Applications should be submitted through Neighborly and follow typical DOH Funding Application guidelines.
 Contact your Housing Development Specialist for additional information.

-Pre-development grants of up to $25,000 for local governments, small nonprofits and housing authorities.
+Pre-development grants of up to $50,000 for governmental entities, tribal governments, small nonprofits and small housing authorities.
 Application requirements include:

 Eligible costs may include, but are not limited to: